JieYuan23/TeamsMeetingRecordingsNoDownload/README.md

-# Teams Meeting Recordings as No Download
+# Set Teams Meeting Recordings as no download
 Code used to set Teams public channel meeting recordings folder to read without download